 1992-3, co-managed a $3-4 million-per-year international bird watching tour company, WINGS, in Tucson, the third-largest birdwatching tour company in the world, handling customer relations for 200 tours per year.
 Was offered ownership of the company for sweat equity, as “the only person [the owner] had found who could manage it all.”
 Serious illness in family prohibited accepting the offer.

 1989, co-organized the first Permaculture Design Course in the Southwest, bringing Bill Mollison, creator of the Permaculture movement (and recipient of the international “Right Livelihood Award,” called “the alternative Nobel Peace Prize”), to the United States.
 Also conducted Permaculture workshops, hosted workshops for other instructors, and consulted other Permaculture designers on developing their businesses.
 In 2000, Bill Mollison awarded me a Permaculture Service Award.

 1986, having earned a First Place UPI (United Press International) regional (Arizona-Utah) journalism award for Best Radio Feature in 1983, plus other journalism awards.

 1984-6, after volunteering for years at KXCI Community Radio, became an underwriting representative, then Director of Underwriting, designing the station’s first professional sales materials, training new staff, and increasing sales significantly.
-In 1987, as independent contractor, launched “The 220 Club” (address of the hoped-for new historic building) and raised funds to purchase, renovate, and move into the new home.
+In 1987, as independent contractor, launched “The 220 Club” and raised funds to purchase, renovate, and move into the new home.

 1978, organized for the Cincinnati Coalition for Peace Education a series of teachers’ trainings in peace education and the first regional (5-state) peace conference, which the keynote speaker, Sidney Lens, called “the best organized conference I’ve ever attended.”